 Moreover, after the seventh violation (in 14 days), you will not be able to add/manage any additional thin client, VDI, or cloud desktop components (of the types mentioned previously).
-For every license violation that occurs in the last 14 days, eG sends mail alerts to the users regarding the license violation.
+For every license violation that occurs in the last 14 days, eG sends mail alerts to the configured eG administrator mail ID regarding the license violation regarding the license violation.

 Figure 1 : The LICENSE USAGE section of the License Information page displaying the usage details of the Named User/Desktop licenses